socktow/FST-2025/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in your browser.

-3. The application will automatically connect to the game client through the local endpoint.
+3. The application will automatically connect to the League of Legends client at the local endpoint.

-## Endpoint
+## Game Client Connection

 The application connects to the League of Legends game client through:
 ```